AJnsm/ParallelTemperingForRBMs/README.md

 # Training RBMs with Parallel Tempering

 This repository contains the code to train restricted Boltzmann machines (RBMs) on data generated from Ising models.
 The Ising data is generated using Magneto (https://github.com/s9w/magneto).
 The RBM model implementation is based on that used by the authors of (https://arxiv.org/abs/1810.11503).
-I implemented (persistent) contrastive divergence, or parallel tempering in PyTorch, based on the PyDeep implementation of RBM samplers (https://pydeep.readthedocs.io/en/latest/_modules/pydeep/rbm/sampler.html).
+I implemented (persistent) contrastive divergence and parallel tempering in PyTorch, based on the PyDeep implementation of RBM samplers (https://pydeep.readthedocs.io/en/latest/_modules/pydeep/rbm/sampler.html).
 I generated 25k samples from an $8 \times 8$ Ising model, at a temperature of $T=1.8$, with toroidal boundary conditions using Magneto:

 ```
 ./magneto/magneto.exe -L=8 -TMin=1.8 -TMax=1.8 -TSteps=1 -N1=10000 -N2=25000 -N3=100 -states=testStates -record=main